stitchdata/docs/_database-integrations/amazon-aurora.md

       - title: "Configure the database parameter group"
         anchor: "configure-database-parameter-group"
         content: |
+          In this step, you'll create a new database cluster parameter group.

           {% include integrations/databases/setup/binlog/amazon-rds/aurora-rds.html %}

       - title: "Apply the parameter group to the database"